The DRESS Equation¶

 UNDIRECTED |

-\(\{u\} \cup\) all neighbours (ignoring direction) | \(2\,w(u,v)\) |
+\(\{u\} \cup\) all neighbors (ignoring direction) | \(2\,w(u,v)\) |

 DIRECTED |

-\(\{u\} \cup\) all neighbours (in + out) | \(w(u,v) + w(v,u)\) |
+\(\{u\} \cup\) all neighbors (in + out) | \(w(u,v) + w(v,u)\) |

 FORWARD |

-\(\{u\} \cup\) out-neighbours | \(w(u,v)\) |
+\(\{u\} \cup\) out-neighbors | \(w(u,v)\) |

 BACKWARD |

-\(\{u\} \cup\) in-neighbours | \(w(v,u)\) |
+\(\{u\} \cup\) in-neighbors | \(w(v,u)\) |

 Complexity¶